billLee3/BootDevCoursework/README.md

 9/7/2025 - Worked through queue examples.

 9/8/2025 - Worked on linked list portion.
 Got held up by __iter__ functions (new concept)

+9/9/2025 - Finished linked list portion and then started learning basic C programming which was really fun.